Sasquire/Tagging-Checklist/README.md

 If you use this tool to create a checklist, I urge you to make it public so that it may be used my others.
 The checklist does not need to be hosted on this repository.
 As long as there is a link to an install or readme page, that is sufficient.

+## Build process

+To build the package into a useable userscript, you must have [nodejs](https://nodejs.org/en/) and [npm](https://www.npmjs.com/).
+Instillation instructions can be found [on npm's website](https://nodejs.org/en/download/package-manager/).

+At this point it is useful to read through [The beginner's guide to contributing to a GitHub project](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/).
+Familiarity with the command line is required.

+In the project directory you should install the dependencies with `npm install`.

+Finally to bundle all the code run the command `npm run build`.
+This should run the proper script to produce output code in the distribution folder.
+To test the code, you must copy the file from the corresponding output file and place it in your userscript manager of choice.
+Work is being done for a way to avoid this hassle, but currently none have been found.

 ## License
 [Unlicense](https://unlicense.org)
 The tagging framework is licensed under the Unlicense.
 Different checklists have the option to choose a different license.
 This means that the checklists choice of license is always more important.

+Two tools are used in the build process.
+[Browserify](http://browserify.org/) and [Stringify](https://github.com/livoras/stringify).